git supports global gitignore files

 Today I found a LinkedIn post from Luciano Mammino, which shared a small but super handy git configuration fact.

 files.
 The "Desktop Services Stores" hold the folder’s custom attributes, icon positions, and other operating system metadata.
 These files are useless for web development, though.

-And if you're a "YOLO, I commit everything!" person, you probably have checked these files into your version control system.
+And if you're a "YOLO, I commit everything!" person, you probably have accidentally checked these files into your version control system before.
 But there's help!

 As Luciano shared, with a little bit of git configuration, you can eliminate this problem forever.
 Run the following command to define

 This command creates the following setting in your global

 file in your user home directory, and voila!
 You'll never have to fear committing